Bandi (writer): The Accusation

 Smith's translation was based on the version edited for publication in South Korea.
 The English version of The Accusation was listed among 75 Notable Translations of 2017 by World Literature Today.

 According to Do Hee-yun, Bandi knows that the book has been published internationally through listening to South Korean radio.
-Do had also sent someone to meet Bandi, showing him a picture of the book on a mobile.
+Do had also sent someone to meet Bandi, showing him a picture of the book on a mobile phone.
 The book has been published in 20 countries.
 The book has been very well received in the US, according to Morgan Entrekin, the editor of American edition.

 Do reported in January 2018 that he lost contact with Bandi, but that there was no evidence that Bandi is in danger.

 The work has been a bestseller in France and South Korea.